jiyunlee-lab/jiyunlee-lab.github.io/_posts/2026-08-06-wsu-insider-wildfire-subsidy.md

   - media
 ---

 Our research on game-theoretic models for wildfire subsidy design was featured in WSU Insider.
-Please find the link below.
+Please find the link [here](https://news.wsu.edu/press-release/2026/08/06/model-could-help-communities-set-effective-subsidies-for-wildfire-mitigation/).